Vyral/joao-mucciolo-english/_posts/2020-02-27-enjoy-fresh-food--festivities-at-the-farmers-market.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>From rich breads to tasty pork, here's what the San Juan del Sur farmer's market has to offer.</em></p>
+<p style="text-align: center;"><em>From rich breads to tasty pork, here's what the San Juan del Sur farmers market has to offer.</em></p>

-Today we’re exploring the farmer’s market in San Juan del Sur\!
+Today we’re exploring the farmers market in San Juan del Sur\!
 Every week, local growers and a few expats come together in one space to sell organic, locally-sourced goods.

 **At 1:44** in the video above, watch my interview (in Spanish) with Merlinda, whose fresh breads are a market staple\!
 We enjoy her coconut bread at home all the time.&nbsp;